Dream Journaling for Angel Messages

 When journaling supports meditation, lucid practice, or message discernment

 Related dream themes are useful only when they sharpen the present reading.
-The comparison should clarify a specific overlap or boundary, not pull the article toward a hub page.
+The first comparison is Before-Sleep Angel Meditation, not a generic tour of dream meanings.

 Before-sleep angel meditation can prepare attention, while journaling handles what is remembered after waking.

-Lucid dreaming and angels needs journaling even more because control can blur observation and intention.
+lucid-dream practice needs journaling even more because control can blur observation and intention.

 Readers already tracking waking signs may compare this method with journaling with your guardian angel, while keeping dream records separate from daytime reflection.